 To get more accurate data, one needs to create custom metrics that will focus on areas that are relevant to your app.
 Moreover, the critical indicator will work according to the goal set by you for optimization.
 One can use IIS access logs to know slow requests and user requests to identify optimization areas.
 Users can also track multiple third-party tools using the above stats.

 3. Disable View State

 It’s one of the best techniques to optimize ASP.Net application performance by merely turning it off.
 Mainly, ASP.Net uses the view state method to keep page and control values.
-There are times when you don’t require View state so you can disable it.
-Also, there is no need when the control is populated after every pushback.
+There are times when you don’t require a View state so you can disable it.
+Also, there is no need when the control to be populated after every pushback.
 Note that it works differently on different applications and different machines.

 Check below best practices to override these errors: